KartulUdus/PoracleJS/docs/dts.md

       "fields":[
         {
           "name": "General commands",
-          "value": "`!register`: Adds you to database and enables tracking` \n`!unregister`: Removes you from tracking \n`!stop`: Temporarily stops alarms \n`!start`: Re-enables alarms \n`!location yourArea`: Searches for yourArea and sets it as your location \n`!area add somePlace`: Sets one or multiple areas where to receive alarms from, areas need to be configured by admin \n`!area remove somePlace`: Removes a configured area"
+          "value": "`!poracle`: Adds you to database and enables tracking` \n`!unregister`: Removes you from tracking \n`!stop`: Temporarily stops alarms \n`!start`: Re-enables alarms \n`!location yourArea`: Searches for yourArea and sets it as your location \n`!area add somePlace`: Sets one or multiple areas where to receive alarms from, areas need to be configured by admin \n`!area remove somePlace`: Removes a configured area"
         },
         {
           "name": "Monster tracking commands",